 4. Qianmen Street (1419)

-Although quite tourist-y, Qianmen Street (aka Emperor’s Avenue) is located just south of Tiananmen Square and has a lot of history behind it.
-The street itself runs in line with the central axis of both Tiananmen Square and the Forbidden City, and marks the southern entry into the Inner City of Ancient Beijing.
-The gate house, Qianmen (which literally means “Front Gate”) was the original guard tower to the wall surrounding Beijing in the early 1400s.
-Anyways, this street is a great spot to enjoy the night life, grab dinner (if you can, try Quanjude, known for its trademark Peking Duck) and buy some souvenirs!
-You’ll find many of the western brands (including Starbucks!), if you’re feeling homesick already.
+Although quite touristy, Qianmen Street (aka Emperor’s Avenue) is located just south of Tiananmen Square and has a lot of history behind it.
+The street itself runs in line with the central axis of both Tiananmen Square and the Forbidden City and marks the southern entry into the Inner City of Ancient Beijing.
+The gate house, Qianmen (which means “Front Gate”) was the original guard tower to the wall surrounding Beijing in the early 1400s.
+This street is a great spot to enjoy the nightlife, grab dinner (if you can, try Quanjude, known for its trademark Peking Duck) and buy some souvenirs!
+You’ll find many of the western brands (including Starbucks!) if you’re feeling homesick already.

 5. Temple of Heaven Park (1406-20)

 Now this place is on almost every tourist advertisement I saw before I left for China, but many don’t know what it is.
 The Temple of Heaven is the ONLY temple in China to have blue roof tiles.
-You may be thinking, “big deal…blue tiles”, but this building really is special.
-Roof tiles signified status in Chinese Architecture (the Forbidden City has yellow, for the emperor) and this blue colour was unique to this one temple, representing the sky, and really the ENTIRE park is part of this temple complex.
+You may be thinking, “big deal…blue tiles”, but this building is unique.
+Roof tiles signified status in Chinese Architecture (the Forbidden City has yellow, for the emperor) and this blue colour was exclusive to this one temple, representing the sky.
+The ENTIRE park is part of this temple complex.
 Located just at the southern foot of Qianmen Street, try to enter the park from the south to get the entire effect of the architecture.
-The temple runs on a central axis, and is supposed to be – in a sense – an ascension into heaven as you walk towards the temple structure.
-The starting point is the “sunken” temple at the south – you’ll probably find a huge line up here for a snapshot with the center point.
-Good opportunity for one of those cheesy pictures with your friends!
+The temple runs on a central axis and is supposed to be – in a sense – an ascension into heaven as you walk towards the temple structure.
+The starting point is the “sunken” temple at the south – you’ll probably find a huge line up here for a snapshot of the centre point.
+Excellent opportunity for one of those cheesy pictures with your friends!